depeperwinkel

 General advice

-- crush the fruit and grind the peppercorns shortly before use
+- crush the fruits and grind the peppercorns shortly before use

 Save:

-- store your assam pepper in closed packaging
+- store your assam pepper in a closed container

 - preferably store in a dark, dry and cool place